 The instantiation of a TLS endpoint is indicated to the MG by the “m=” line in the Local and Remote Descriptor.
 The protocol being used is defined in [IETF RFC 4572] for the media agnostic case or in the media related specification (e.g. [IETF RFC 4975] for MSRP).

 With the creation of a TLS endpoint in the MG the underlying TCP endpoint is created as well implicitly.
-The SDP attribute “a=setup” must be set to “actpass” in the Local and Remote Descriptor to indicate the TCP-proxy mode, refer to [ITU H.248.84] and to [ITU H.248.TCP].
+The SDP attribute “a=setup” must be set to “actpass” in the Local and Remote Descriptor to indicate the TCP-proxy mode, refer to [ITU-T H.248.84] and to [ITU-T H.248.TCP].

 8.6.3 TLS-Endpoint Role

-The TLS-Endpoint Role (er) property controls whether the MG shall act as a TLS-client or a TLS-server.
-Usually per TLS-endpoint this role is coupled to role of the TCP-layer, however use cases might exist where the role in the TLS-layer and the TCP-layer may differ.
+The TLS-Endpoint Role (er) property controls whether the MG shall act as a TLS client or a TLS server.
+Usually per TLS endpoint this role is coupled to role of the TCP layer, however use cases might exist where the role in the TLS layer and the TCP layer may differ.

-At creation time of a TLS endpoint in the MG the TCP connection setup role and the TLS-Endpoint Role (er) might not be defined yet, as normally the termination is created in the MG before the client/server role negotiation on the call control signalling plane is completed (SDP offer/answer).
+At creation time of a TLS endpoint in the MG the TCP connection setup role and the TLS-Endpoint Role (er) might not be defined yet, as normally the SEP is created in the MG before the client/server role negotiation is completed on the call control signalling plane (SDP offer/answer).
 In such a case the TCP connection setup role “notset” will be used (refer to [ITU-T H.248.TCP]) and the TLS-Endpoint Role (er) will be set to “tcp-alike”.

 Once the TCP connection setup role is set to a value different from “notset” (via TCP connection control package property tcpcc/csr) in the MG, the TCP connection setup will be triggered in the MG, and at completion the TLS session will be established autonomously in the MG according to the value of the property TLS-Endpoint Role (er).